 Panels C and D show that, for both men and women, Black/white displacement disparities are driven in part by the lowest-displacement occupations, professionals and managers, being disproportionately white, and the highest-displacement occupations, operatives and laborers, being disproportionately Black.
 Indeed, for most of the series, professional jobs were the most common occupation among white men, and laborer jobs were the most common among Black men.
-Meanwhile, women's disparities were also notably diminished by Black women's heavy representation in low-displacement service jobs.
-13 However, the contribution of each of those occupational components declines over time, reflecting some partial convergence of Black and white employment (for operatives and laborers) and some partial convergence of displacement levels across occupations (for professionals and managers and-for women but not for men-service).
-These changes are largest between the 1980s and 1990s, which, for professional and managerial occupations, makes sense: displacement extended to these white-collar jobs in large number for the first time in the 1990s, at a time when they were still overwhelmingly held by whites.
+Meanwhile, women's disparities were also notably diminished by Black women's heavy representation in low-displacement service jobs.13 However, the contribution of each of those smaller in absolute terms.
+In service jobs, Black men are consistently at elevated risk of displacement, but because the overall displacement risk is low, this disparity has limited effect on overall displacement disparities for men.